-We share everything you need to know about rabbit reproduction, from how to look after the Doe when she is pregnant, caring for baby rabbits and feeding.
+We cover all you need to know about rabbit reproduction, from how to look after the doe when she is pregnant, caring for baby rabbits and feeding.

 Care of Newborn Rabbits (Kits)

 Baby rabbits are called kits.
-For the 1st 5-7 days they are completely helpless and depend on mum for everything.
-Please keep the following points in mind when caring for Kits.
+For the first 5-7 days they are completely helpless and depend on mum for everything.
+Please keep the following points in mind when caring for kits;

-- At about 21 days old the Kits will start to eat a small amount of normal rabbit food so at this point increase the amount you are feeding mum so there is enough for everyone.
+- Around 21 days old the Kits will start to eat a small amount of normal rabbit food so at this point increase the amount you are feeding mum so there is enough for everyone

 A female rabbit is called a doe.
 Pregnancy will usually last for about 28 days and you will notice a number of changes to her appearance and your care for her during this period:

-- When the Kits are 6 weeks old and have been weaned change the does food back to normal and get her spayed ASAP.
+- When the kits are 6 weeks old and have been weaned change the does food back to normal and get her spayed as soon as possible.

 Diet is very important with rabbits and you should be checking daily that they are eating and passing faeces.
 This can be very difficult when doe and kits are all in hutch together.
 Keep these points in mind when feeding your rabbits during pregnancy as well as throughout their lifecycle: